Slideshow image

 5 Comments

-Linette McLean almost 4 years ago
+Linette McLean over 4 years ago

 I loved this post.
 I almost found it playful even though the content was serious.
 I saw it almost as a game of tag.
 God bringing the passage back over and over tagging you, and you being touched by the scripture...and then running away a little bit to only have God come back and lovingly touch you again until the game is over and you and God are sitting on the fresh grass together chatting about it and gaining insight and healing. <3

-Kristen almost 4 years ago
+Kristen over 4 years ago

 Thank you for this.
 I think it’s actually good for our faith to wrestle with our questions, doubt, and pain in real ways rather than put them to the side or hide them from ourselves or God, and it’s good for our connection with each other and for each other's faith to share these things.
 Thank you.